-Designer Tips To Create A Beautiful Thanksgiving Table
+6 Designer Tips to Create a Beautiful Thanksgiving Table

-With a little less then two weeks until Thanksgiving we're starting to think about turkey, football and time with loved ones.
-If you're hosting this holiday then it's also time to start thinking about your table setting and how to decorate for the occasion.
+With Thanksgiving right around the corner, we're thinking about turkey, football and time with loved ones.
+If you're hosting this holiday, we're to give you some gorgeous inspiration for your table setting and how to decorate for the occasion.
 Pulling together a stylish table with a creative or unique centerpiece can be challenging.
 Your table should be inviting but, maintain a certain wow-factor without overwhelming your guests.

 So who better to help you then one of our talented and trusted Elite Designers, Katy Byrne.
-We've asked Katy for 6 noteworthy tips you'll be thankful for this holiday.
+We've asked Katy for six noteworthy tips you'll be thankful for this holiday.

 Just because it’s Thanksgiving does not mean you are married to an autumn color palate.
 If you want a more modern look try black and gold accents which can add quite a bit of depth and interest to your table.
 It looks classy and sophisticated while still being festive.